-This section is designed to assist defendants and defense attorneys
+This section is designed to assist defendants and defense attorneys in

-has not set bail, the provisions of this section may be used.
+set bail, the provisions of this section may be used.

 In all situations, the court requires defense counsel to discuss the issue of bail

 with the District Attorneys Office.
 If an agreement can be reached on the amount or conditions of bail, the court will, in

 most situations, approve the agreement and sign an order to that effect.